Bay View bar guide

 2322 S. Kinnickinnic Ave., (414) 294-4400

 There still might not be a ton of soccer bars in Milwaukee (we're famously more of a football state than a futbol state) and until The Highbury, you certainly wouldn't find many in Bay View.
 But Joe Katz changed that when he opened the pub on KK.
 They focus on good beer and live music, and it's not hard to see the influence of Brady Street's popular Nomad World Pub at this uber-cool bar, just south of Lincoln.
-A perfect place to watch this summer's FIFA World Cup!
+The premier place to watch the Premiership!

 2535 S. Kinnickinnic Ave., (414) 446-3640